Early Career Award

 eligible for this award if they meet the following requirements:

-• The PhD degree of the nominee must have been granted no more than eight years prior to the submission deadline for this award.
+- The PhD degree of the nominee must have been granted no more than eight years prior to the submission deadline for this award (Exemptions can be granted in case of parental or sick leave; please contact us via sip@sipweb.org).

-Early career scientists must be nominated for this award by an active member of the Society of Invertebrate Pathology.
-Self-nominations are not accepted.
-However, if an early career scientist considers to be eligible, this person may ask an SIP member in good standing for the nomination.
-The deadline for submission of the nominations is extended to March 31, 2024.
+The deadline for submission of the nomination is March 15, 2026.
 Candidates can apply multiple times (in different years) as long as they are eligible (see above) but can receive the award only once during their career.

 For nominations the online submission form should be completed and the following documents should be submitted as one single PDF:

-• A nomination letter from an SIP member in good standing (maximum length 1200 words): This should contain a thorough, but concise summary of the principal contributions of the nominee to the field of invertebrate pathology (research/teaching/outreach).
-The nomination letter should also summarize the candidate’s future goals and the services that the nominee has provided to SIP.
+- A motivation letter (maximum length 1200 words): This should contain a thorough, but concise summary of the principal contributions of the nominee to the field of invertebrate pathology (research/teaching/outreach).
+The motivation letter should also summarize the candidate’s future goals and the services that the nominee has provided to SIP.

-• An endorsement letter from another regular SIP member, who has or has had a different professional relationship with the nominee (e.g. Letters from two former dissertation supervisors will not be accepted).
-Both these letters should clearly describe the reason for the nomination and the nature of the professional relation to the nominee (if any).
+- Two endorsement letters from two regular SIP members (one of these being the nominator, if applicable), who have or have had a different professional relationship with the nominee (e.g. Letters from two former dissertation supervisors will not be accepted).
+Both these letters should clearly describe the basis for the nomination and the nature of the professional relationship to the nominee (if any).

-• The nominee´s CV (maximum 3 pages).
-This document should contain the nominee’s current contact information, professional record, including the official date of the PhD degree, employment affiliations, list of prior awards, extramural grant records, society of invertebrate pathology related activities, publications list.
+- The nominee´s CV (maximum 3 pages).
+This document should contain the nominee’s current contact information, professional record, including the official date of the PhD degree, employment affiliations, list of prior awards, extramural grant records, SIP related activities and publications list.

-Procedure: Soon after the deadline the executive secretary will forward the nominations to the Chair of the Student Contest and Award Committee.
-A committee, consisting of the Members of the Award Committee, the President-Elect, the Past-President, and the Trustees of SIP, will evaluate and select the best candidate.
-The Chair of the Award Committee will contact the winner by April 1 and will verify the winner’s attendance at the forthcoming annual meeting of SIP.
+Procedure: Soon after the deadline the executive secretary will forward the nominations to the Chair of the Award & Student Contest Committee.
+A committee, consisting of the members of the Award Committee, the President-Elect, the Past-President, and the Trustees of SIP, will evaluate the applications and select the best candidate.
+The Chair of the Award Committee will contact the winner and will verify the winner’s attendance at the forthcoming annual meeting of SIP.
 Once the winner has accepted the award, all nominators will be informed by the Chair of the Award Committee.

 The abstract for this presentation also needs to be submitted separately to the meeting organizing committee before the meeting’s deadline (please indicate it is the early career award presentation).